 - Click on a chart to select it, then expand the Color tab in the settings panel on the right.

-- Disable the Use one color option to choose a color for each variable.
-Click on the boxes to choose colors by using the color picker or entering a hex color code.
+- Click on the boxes to choose colors by using the color picker or entering a hex color code.
+If needed, disable the Use one color option first to choose a color for each variable.

 To change the colors used in the legend and axes of the chart, expand the Fonts tab in the right sidebar and click on the color box.